Mission

 Bethany Richards

-In 2020, the organization secured local grants for certification and equipment, enabling them to launch Rock Steady Boxing.
-This beneficial fitness class empowers people with Parkinson’s to fight back against the disease.
-Due to its growth and continued support, the Bike Box Project moved into its own dedicated gym and headquarters in August 2022.
+In 2020, the organization secured local grants for certifications and equipment, enabling them to launch Rock Steady Boxing New Bern.
+This research-based, beneficial fitness class empowers people with Parkinson’s to FIGHT BACK against Parkinson’s disease.
+Due to its growth and continued support, Bike Box Project moved into its own dedicated gym and headquarters in August 2022.

 The organization’s signature awareness bicycle ride, Bernin’ to the Beach, takes place on the last Saturday of each October.
-All funds raised from this event are contributed to the Michael J. Fox Foundation to support the search for a cure.
+All funds raised from this event are contributed to the Michael J. Fox Foundation in support of a much-needed cure.